Vinje, Dol pri Ljubljani

 Vinje ([ˈʋiːnjɛ]; Weinthal) is a dispersed settlement north of Dolsko in the Municipality of Dol pri Ljubljani in the southeastern part of the Upper Carniola region of Slovenia.

+Name

+Vinje was attested in historical sources as Weintal in 1439 and Weyntal in 1446.
+The Slovenian name is probably based on the plural demonym *Vin'ane, referring to residents of a wine-producing area.

 Church

 The church in Vinje is dedicated to the Assumption of Mary.
 It is a chapel of ease and belongs to the parish of Saint Helena in Kamnica.
 The church is originally a medieval structure mentioned in written records in 1526, and it was reworked in the 18th and 19th centuries.
 It is surrounded by a walled cemetery.
 The church has a rectangular nave and chancel with a barrel-vaulted ceiling.
 The bell tower stands to the west; it has an arched entrance.